arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - Sensor on `I3` detects objects in the pick area.
 - Sensor on `I4` detects open boxes in the packaging area.
-- Sensor on `I5` detects boxes at the entry of the carton closing machine
+- Sensor on `I5` detects boxes at the entry of the box closing machine
 - Sensor on `I6` detects boxes at the entry of the labeling machine.

 Each output will be either active (on) or inactive (off), depending on whether the sensor detects an object within its detection range.